Gomboc-AI/rattleback/README.md

 scanner -->|Alerts| User
 ```

-### IaC Benchmark Comparisons
+### Security Framework Benchmark

 Benchmarks provide recommendations based on a security framework.
-While they might be free they are generally not public.
+They are most easily tested by using a IaC that would create an object that would fail the audit of the recommendation.
+Then provide a solution that satisfies the recommendation.

+In many cases security frameworks, and/or benchmarks are not public and must be signed up for or purchased.
+In such cases the README.md will provide locaction of signup / pruchase and the IDs of the recommendations, but not the detail.
+If the framework or benchmark is public then

 Therefore we will encurage users to signup to get the actual benchmark.
 What we will include is snippets of what we know will create an object that will fail the audit and then the solution that should be used instead.

 Anything important will be documented in the `README.md`.